Charlotte Champe Eliot

-Charlotte Champe Eliot (née Stearns; October 22, 1843 – September 10, 1929), was an American school teacher, poet, biographer, and social worker.
-She was the mother of T.S.
-Eliot, a famous poet, editor and literary critic, spouse of Henry Ware Eliot, who ran the Hydraulic Press Brick Company in St. Louis, Missouri, and daughter-in-law of William Greenleaf Eliot, a leading minister in St. Louis and a founder of Washington University.
+Charlotte Champe Eliot (née Stearns; October 22, 1843 – September 10, 1929) was an American school teacher, poet, biographer, and social worker.
+She was the mother of T. S. Eliot, a famous poet, editor and literary critic, wife of Henry Ware Eliot, who ran the Hydraulic Press Brick Company in St. Louis, Missouri, and daughter-in-law of William Greenleaf Eliot, a leading minister in St. Louis and a founder of Washington University in St. Louis.

 Early life and education

 Charlotte Champe Stearns was born in Baltimore, Maryland, the second daughter of nine children from her parents Charlotte Stearns (née Blood) and Thomas Stearns Jr. Her father, Thomas, was a merchant who lived in several cities, before he settled down as a partner in the trading firm of Stearns & Bailey in Boston, Massachusetts.
 Charlotte attended private school and graduated from the State Normal School of Framingham, Massachusetts in 1862.
 She was employed as a teacher at a private school in West Chester, Pennsylvania.
-Her teaching career led her to Pennsylvania and Milwaukee at Antioch College, back to Framingham and then to the St. Louis Normal School in St. Louis, Missouri.
+Her teaching career led her to Pennsylvania and Milwaukee at Antioch College, back to Framingham and then to the St. Louis Normal School (now Harris–Stowe State University) in St. Louis, Missouri.

 Married life

 Stearns married Henry Ware Eliot (1843 – 1919) on October 27, 1868, in Lexington, Massachusetts.
-They returned to Eliot's home city of Saint Louis where they worked and reared their family.
+They returned to Eliot's home city of St. Louis where they worked and reared their family.
 They had five daughters and two sons: Ada (Eliot) Sheffield, born in 1869; Margaret Dawes Eliot, born in 1871; Charlotte (Eliot) Smith, born in 1874; Marian Cushing Eliot, born in 1877; Henry Ware Eliot, Jr., born in 1879; Theodora Sterling Eliot, born in 1885 but died in infancy; and Thomas Stearns Eliot, born in 1888.

 In the 1870s when her husband went bankrupt, Charlotte taught school at the nearby Mary Institute.
 Charlotte's youngest child, Thomas Stearns Eliot, would become well known as the poet T. S. Eliot.

-Life with T.S.
-Eliot
+Life with T. S. Eliot

-T.S.
-Eliot was born in St. Louis, Missouri in 1888, while the family resided at 2635 Locust Street.
-T.S. attended Smith Academy and then furthered his education at Harvard University in Cambridge, Massachusetts.
-When T.S. was at Harvard, Charlotte sent him a letter that stated:
+T. S. Eliot was born in St. Louis, Missouri in 1888, while the family resided at 2635 Locust Street.
+T. S. attended Smith Academy and then furthered his education at Harvard University in Cambridge, Massachusetts.
+When T. S. was at Harvard, Charlotte sent him a letter that stated:

 "I hope in your literary work you will receive early the recognition I strove for and failed.
 I should so have loved a college course, but was obliged to teach before I was nineteen.
 I graduated with high rank, 'a young lady of unusual brilliancy as a scholar' my old yellow testimonial says, but when I was set to teaching young children, my Trigonometry and Astronomy counted for nought, and I made a dead failure."